 Thompson’s birthplace is unknown, but after settling on his land he was made sergeant in 1659, and a selectman in 1659 and 1661, when Kittery’s borders included all of today’s Kittery, Eliot, South Berwick, Berwick and North Berwick.
 Thompson and his wife Ann, who was 31 when they first began farming here, had eight children.

 By 1664 they gained immediate neighbors who soon had a family of seven.
-They were William and Rebecca Furbish.
+They were William and Rebecca Furbish (also spelled Forbis or Forbes, among other variations).
 He had acquired 80 acres south of the creek at the end of a tumultuous 15 years that he began as a soldier named William Forbes in Scotland, fighting the forces of Oliver Cromwell in the Battle of Dunbar in 1650.
 Taken captive, he was brought to Boston aboard the ship Unity to perform hard labor, and is believed to have served out his indenture in or near Dover, New Hampshire, where he was first recorded as paying taxes in 1659.

-Not long afterward, Furbish joined Scotsmen Daniel Ferguson and John Neal across the Salmon Falls River, just south of Thompson’s Brook.
+Not long afterward, a William Furbish joined Scotsmen Daniel Ferguson and John Neal in Maine, just south of Thompson’s Brook.

 Scotsmen in a strange land